jfunky/diap-creativecomputing-fall2022/weeks/09_1102_Analog_IO.md

 - The **Modulation** part refers to varying the length of that width, the result being an average between 0V and 5V
 - Imagine a very short period of time (let's say 2 milliseconds) where 5V is supplied 25% of the time, and 0V is suppled for 75% of the time.
 The resulting voltage would be 1/4 of 5V, 1.25V.
 The period of time where the signal is "on" (5V) is the "pulse."
 The proportion of the time refers to the "width."
 The **"duty cycle"** is the total on-off measurement period (100%, in our example, 2 milliseconds).
   - In the diagram linnked in the title, this is the period between the green lines
-- Analog Output values written with the analogWrite() function in Arduino can be output on a scale of 0-255, such that 255 requests 100% of the duty cycle.
-In our example above, requesting 25% of the duty cycle would be analogWrite(64).
+- Analog Output values written with the [analogWrite()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) function in Arduino
+  - Output values can be 0-255, such that 255 requests 100% of the duty cycle.
+  - In our example above, requesting 25% of the duty cycle would be analogWrite(64).
 50% of the duty cycle would be analogWrite(127), and so on.

 #### [Fade an LED](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Fade)